 Love Your Posture: months before the delivery, the balance, and posture of a pregnant woman change to accommodate the growing fetus.
 Back pain in pregnancy can be eased significantly by undertaking some gentle exercises to strengthen the abdominal muscles.
 Stationary bicycling, walking, and swimming is safe exercises that promote healthy pregnant bodies.
 In addition, consider enrolling in a pregnancy yoga class to learn proper posture during the different stages of your pregnancy.
 There are many health benefits of exercises and a pregnant woman should engage in them.

 Massage: Back massaging is very important for a pregnant woman as it helps in soothing aching, tired muscles.
 Simply lean forwards over a chair or alternatively lie on the side.
 Your partner should gently massage you especially on the lower back muscles that run on both sides of the spine.
-You can get further help from your midwife, a physiotherapist, or a professional massage therapist.
+You can get further help from your

 Maternity pillows: There are some special types of pillows designed for pregnant women and they go a long way in reducing back pain in pregnancy.
 These maternity pillows allow you to sleep on the side and the wedge-shaped pillow can be of significant help to your tummy and back.
 In case the maternity pillow you have isn’t making you comfortable, it is advisable that you experiment with sleeping with different pillows until you get the most appropriate one for you.